fabianabarca/package/README.md

-# package
+# A New Package: Start Here

-A template for creating a new package with documentation
+A template for creating a new Python package with documentation.

+My preferences:

+This and that